2013 Football League Cup final

-Road to Wembley
+Route to the final

 Bradford City

 Bradford City defeated League One team Notts County in the first round, winning in extra time through a James Hanson goal.

 Bradford's second round tie was against Championship side Watford, who went ahead after a 71st-minute goal from Ikechi Anya.
 Bradford scored, first through Kyel Reid's 84th-minute equaliser and Garry Thompson in injury-time.

 Burton Albion, also of League Two, played Bradford in the third round.
 Bradford were behind by two goals for the majority of the match, but Nahki Wells scored twice in the last 10 minutes, resulting in extra time.
 Stephen Darby scored the winning goal in the 115th minute.

 Bradford were drawn against Wigan Athletic of the Premier League (who went on to win that year's FA Cup) in the fourth round.
 The match was goalless after 90 minutes and also after extra time, resulting in a penalty shoot-out.
 Bradford won the shoot-out 4–2 with successful penalties from Nathan Doyle, Gary Jones, Stephen Darby and Alan Connell.
 It was the first time Bradford had knocked a Premiership club out of the competition since they defeated Nottingham Forest in September 1995.

 Bradford's quarter-final victory over Arsenal of the Premier League at Valley Parade was also decided on penalties, after the match finished 1–1 during regulation time.
 Nathan Doyle, Gary Jones and Alan Connell all successfully converted their penalties for Bradford, who won 3–2 on penalties.

 In the semi-final first leg against Premier League Aston Villa, Nahki Wells gave Bradford the lead after 20 minutes and Rory McArdle scored in the 77th minute.
 Andreas Weimann scored for Aston Villa in the 82nd minute, but Carl McHugh restored Bradford's two-goal lead in the 87th after heading home Gary Jones' corner.
 Aston Villa won the second leg 2–1, but Bradford won 4–3 on aggregate.
 Christian Benteke put Aston Villa ahead in the 24th minute, before Bradford's James Hanson levelled in the 55th minute.
 Andreas Weimann scored an 89th-minute goal for Aston Villa.